Gictorbit/photoshopCClinux/README.md

 ```

 ### :two: component installation using custom script
-for installing photoshop just run the bash script with below command it downloads and installs photoshop include its component and configures wine automatically
+for installing photoshop just run the bash script with the command below. it downloads and installs photoshop include its component and configures wine automatically

 ```bash
 chmod +x PhotoshopSetupCustom.sh